-The Arthur M. Sackler Museum of Art and Archaeology at Peking University is pleased to present Anindita Dutta’s “MAYA,” the second exhibition of the Dame Jillian Sackler International Artists Exhibition Program.
+The Arthur M. Sackler Museum of Art and Archaeology at Peking University is pleased to announce that Cui Xiuwen, internationally recognised for her video, photography and abstract paintings, has been chosen for the 2016 Dame Jillian Sackler International Artists Exhibition Program.

 The Dame Jillian Sackler International Artists Exhibition Program was established to bring talented international artists to the Sackler Museum at Beida.
 Artwork for this program must have cultural value in order to create an open dialogue between the work and the viewer.
 It is our mission to have exhibitions that are informative, exciting, interactive and most of all thought-provoking.
 The aim of this program is to create cross-cultural understanding and promote lasting relationships between peoples by bringing works by artists from diverse backgrounds to China.

 Gene Regulatory Networks and Network Models in Development and Evolution